vherbert/BGN2/README.md

 BGN2 is written in C++ language and uses as main dependency, the library dclxvi-20130329, written in C and qhasm languages.

 Other dependencies: make, g++.
-If make command prints linker error messages at the end, you can 1) install gcc5, 2) replace g++ by g++-5 in /src/Makefile and 3) type make again.

 For compatibility reasons between programming languages, it is already integrated in /dclxvi-20130329 directory.

 DCXLVI: https://www.cryptojedi.org/crypto/#dclxvi

+# Problems and solutions

+- I have linker error messages after typing make.
+- You can 1) install gcc5, 2) replace g++ by g++-5 in /src/Makefile and 3) type make again.

 # References
 [BGN05] : Dan Boneh, Eu-Jin Goh, and Kobbi Nissim.
 Evaluating 2-DNF Formulas on Ciphertexts.
 In Joe Kilian, editor, Theory of Cryptography, Second Theory of Cryptography Conference, TCC 2005, Cambridge, MA, USA, February 10-12, 2005, Proceedings, volume 3378 of Lecture Notes in Computer Science, pages 325–341.
 Springer, 2005.